Overview and purpose

 The Scottish Government’s Super Sponsor Scheme is a quicker and safer route for displaced people from Ukraine to come to the UK.
 It removes the need for applicants to be matched prior to being given permission travel to the UK.

 This guide is for local authorities.
-A Homes for Ukraine super sponsor scheme guide for hosts is available.
+Other guides include: Homes for Ukraine super sponsor scheme guide for hosts and Scotland for Ukrainians: a guide for displaced people.

 As with other resettlement schemes, local authorities working in partnership with other statutory service providers have a critical role to play in its success.
 They are uniquely placed to provide the support required to ensure those arriving are given the warmest possible welcome.
 This is what Scottish local authorities have done and will continue to do for those who have arrived from many countries through asylum, resettlement and relocation programmes.
 With the support of the Scottish Government they will continue to do so for people displaced from Ukraine.